Emil Mazuw

-Emil Mazuw, formerly Emil Maschuw (born 21 September 1900 - 11 December 1987) was Landeshauptmann (nominal governor) of the Province of Pomerania from 1940 to 1945.
+Emil Mazuw, formerly Emil Maschuw (21 September 1900 – 11 December 1987) was Landeshauptmann (nominal governor) of the Province of Pomerania from 1940 to 1945.
 He was a member of the Schutzstaffel beginning in 1933.
 He held the ranks of SS-Obergruppenführer, General of the Waffen-SS (1944), General of Police (1942) and Ostsee Higher SS and Police leader (1939–1945).
 He had involvement with the euthanasia that was used during World War II.
 After the war, he was convicted of crimes associated with abuse of political prisoners and Jews.
 He was sentenced to 16 years imprisonment.